 Far north, at 82 degrees hold the ice in the wild Arctic nature!

-Emotions are involved when I take photographs, the feeling & thoughts I have, when I press the shutter button.
+Undoubtedly, emotions are involved when I take photographs, the feeling & thoughts I have, when I press the shutter button.
 It brought me back in my thoughts to the boat, to the scene, to the feelings.
 Feeling the cold, overwhelmed by the size of this lonely iceberg.
 My fingers were a bit numb of the cold.
-Seeing the acrobatic moves of this white seagull, along the wall of ice, than straight up, out of my composition.
-A bit disappointment set in, but more happiness when it came back, like I wished for.
+Seeing the acrobatic moves of this white seagull, along the wall of ice, then straight up, out of my composition.
+A bit disappointment set in, but more happiness when it came back as I wished for.
 But also some sad feelings came up.

 Just one sentence came in my mind: “Hold the ice!”